ianmackenzie/elm-geometry/README.md

 ```

 The JSON `Encode` and `Decode` modules are also designed to be imported
-unqualified, as that seems to be the style encouraged by existing JSON
+unqualified, as that seems to be the style established by existing JSON
 encode/decode modules.

 ### Directions